Mascot Package for Liverpool FC vs Manchester United FC

 - A complimentary museum visit just after arrival.

-- Complimentary match ticket for 1 child mascot and 2 guests in the Liverpool FC end.
+- Complimentary match tickets for 1 child mascot and 2 guests in the Liverpool FC end.

 - Complimentary hot buffet and soft drinks.

 - Complimentary copy of any pictures taken on a disc.

 - Mascot will walk out onto the pitch with the whole LFC team before kick-off.
 Note only the mascot will be allowed access into the tunnel area.
 Parents/guardians will be escorted to their turnstile around 30 minutes before kick-off.